-Are you, like Stephen Hawkins, scared that robots will one day take over?
+Are you scared that robots will one day take over?
 Automation of work is a challenge we’re all facing and the best way to adapt is to understand technology.

 The New Work Order, a report by the Foundation for Young Australians, claims that over 50% of Australians will need to be able to use, configure or build digital systems in the next 2-3 years.
 Digital literacy is crucial for the jobs of the future.